iopipe/iopipe-python/README.md

 To create an IOpipe plugin you must implement the `iopipe.plugins.Plugin` interface.

-Here is a barebones example:
+Here is a minimal example:

 ```python
 from iopipe.plugins import Plugin